dfinity/wg-identity-authentication/topics/wallet-iteration-standard/ledger-extension.md

 ## Summary

-This specification describes a ledger extension for the ICRC-25 Wallet Interation Standard.
+This specification describes a ledger extension for the ICRC-25 Wallet Interaction Standard.

 ## Terminology